Patient Centered Care Lab (PCCL)

 This curriculum is based on the Calgary Cambridge framework for teaching and learning communication skills in medicine as developed by Kurtz, Sliverman and Draper (1998).

-PCCL takes place at the Sunridge Family Teaching Centre at 1.30-4.30pm on Monday or Friday afternoons.
+PCCL is currently virtual via Zoom at 1.30-4.30pm on Monday or Friday afternoons.

-During first year, you will be scheduled for 8 weekly half days in your FM MH BEH MED blocks.
+During first year, you will be scheduled for up to 8 weekly half days in your FM Behaviourial Medicine Mental Health blocks.

 You are required to present 4 videos in PCCL and to review 1 video with someone who is either taking the PCCL or has attended it in the past (including other R1s, R2s or Family Medicine preceptors).